johanesalxd/data-clean-room-demo/README.md

 *   **Action:** The provider joins their `provider_users` table with the merchant's `users` table.
 *   **Join Key:** `email`
+*   **DCR Analysis Rule:** **List Overlap** - This query identifies the intersection of the provider's customers and the merchant's customers, returning enriched demographic data for the overlapping users.
+The DCR ensures that only users who exist in both datasets are returned, protecting the privacy of non-overlapping customers from both sides.
 *   **Example Query:**
     ```sql
-    -- This query, run by the provider, enriches their user data with
+    -- This query returns demographic enrichment data for users who exist
-    -- the merchant's demographic and location information.
+    -- in both the provider's and merchant's datasets, demonstrating list overlap.
-    SELECT
+    SELECT DISTINCT
         p.provider_user_id,
-        p.email,
         m.age,
         m.gender,
-        m.country AS merchant_customer_country
+        m.country AS merchant_customer_country,
+        m.traffic_source
     FROM
         `your-gcp-project.ewallet_provider.provider_users` AS p
     JOIN
-        `your-gcp-project.merchant_provider.users` AS m ON p.email = m.email
+        `your-gcp-project.merchant_provider.users` AS m ON p.email = m.email;
-    LIMIT 10;
     ```

 ---